specializeddevel/ia_image_enhancer_csharp/README.md

 ## Features

 -   **AI-Powered Upscaling:** Enhance image resolution by 4x using state-of-the-art Real-ESRGAN models.
--   **Multiple AI Models:** Choose from a selection of pre-configured Real-ESRGAN models for different types of images (e.g., general photos, anime).
+-   **Multiple AI Models:** Choose from a selection of pre-configured Real-ESRGAN models for different types of images (e.g., photos, anime).
 -   **Modern Format Conversion:** Convert your images to high-efficiency formats like `.webp` and `.avif` to save disk space.
 -   **Batch Processing:** Process entire folders of images, including subfolders, in one go.
 -   **Cross-Platform:** Runs on Windows, macOS, and Linux.